-The California Landscape Conservation Cooperative (CA LCC) is a management-science partnership created to inform and promote integrated science, natural resource management and conservation to address impacts of climate change and other stressors within and across ecosystems.
+The California Landscape Conservation Partnership (CA LCP) is a management-science partnership created to inform and promote integrated science, natural resource management and conservation to address impacts of climate change and other stressors within and across ecosystems.

 California supports diverse and thriving ecosystems through lasting cooperative conservation partnerships.